factorhouse/kpow-helm-charts/README.md

 This approach expects a ConfigMap to be available within the factorhouse namespace in kube, to understand how to configure Kpow with a local ConfigMap template see [Start Kpow with Local Changes](#start-kpow-with-local-changes).

 See [kpow-config.yaml.example](./charts/kpow/kpow-config.yaml.example) for an example ConfigMapfile.

+See the Kubernetes documentation on [configuring all key value pairs in a config map as environment variables](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/#configure-all-key-value-pairs-in-a-configmap-as-container-environment-variables) for more information.

 ### Manage a Kpow Instance